-The transportation sector, which consists of passenger and merchandise transportation by a ir, land and sea, grew at an average of 4.3% per year in the period from 2017 to 2019.
+The transportation sector, which consists of passenger and merchandise transportation by air, land and sea, grew by 6.0% and 5.3% in 2018 and 2019, respectively.
 In 2020, activity in the transportation sector decreased by 7.6% due to the impact of the preventative public safety measures taken to contain the spread of COVID-19.
-Such measures included, a mong others, mandatory quarantines and curfews, suspension of non-essential economic activities and limited public transportation.
+Such measures included, among others, mandatory quarantines and curfews, suspension of non-essential economic activities and limited public transportation.
 In 2021, the transportation sector grew by 12.9%, as the foregoing measures to contain the spread of COVID-19 were eased and subsequently removed.
+In 2022, the sector continued to expand, growing by 6.4%, due to the increase in land passenger transport and cargo services.